bmcgaughey1/FUSIONdistro/README.md

 Example data for use with FUSION is available [here](http://forsys.sefs.uw.edu/fusion/fusionlatest.html).

 FUSION (V3.40+) supports reading and writing of compressed LAS data files by linking to Martin Isenburg's LASzip.dll and LASzip64.dll libraries.
-To take advantage of this capability, you will eed to install LAStools and manually copy the LASzip.dll and LASzip64.dll files into
+To take advantage of this capability, you need to install LAStools and manually copy the LASzip.dll and LASzip64.dll files into
 FUSION's install folder.

 LAStools can be found [here](https://rapidlasso.de/product-overview/) or [here](http://lastools.org/).